Skip to Content

 RAG

 Rosetta can use uploaded files, pasted text, saved account sources, and PubMed results.
-The retriever can pull sources into an answer and format citations as [Source N].
+The retriever pulls sources into an answer and formats citations as [Source N].

 See RAG for retrieval behavior.